wind-addons/ElvUI_WindTools/README.md

 1. **Minimap Buttons**: Collect all the minimap buttons to a bar.
 1. **World Map**: Remove the fog of war; scale the world map.
 1. **Super Tracker**: Right click to clear waypoint; unlock the distance limitation, etc.
-1. **Instance Difficulty**: Reskin the instance diffculty in text style.
+1. **Instance Difficulty**: Reskin the instance difficulty in text style.
 1. **Event Tracker**: Track the world events in the world map.

 ## Quest